Ask a doctor about a prescription for TOBRADEX 1 mg/mL + 3 mg/mL EYE DROPS, SUSPENSION

 Use in adults, including elderly patients

-After cataract surgery, the recommended dose is 1 drop instilled four times a day, from the day after surgery to 24 days.
+After cataract surgery, the recommended dose is 1 drop instilled four times a day, starting from the day after surgery and for up to 24 days.
 Treatment may start the day before surgery with 1 drop four times a day, continuing with 1 drop after surgery and then 1 drop four times a day for up to 23 days.
 If your doctor considers it necessary, the frequency may be increased to 1 drop every 2 hours during the first 2 days of treatment.

 Use in children and adolescents